 This period in time marks the 50th anniversary of two events that nearly simultaneously captured the national imagination—and hit close to home for me.

-On the nights of August 8 and 9, 1969, Charles Manson’s communal family committed the most shocking murders in LA history—which included the slaying of Valley of the Dolls actress Sharon Tate and four of her guests (three of whom were shot as well as stabbed).
+On the nights of August 8 and 9, 1969, Charles Manson’s communal family committed the most shocking murders in LA history—which included the slaying of Valley of the Dolls actress Sharon Tate and four of her guests.
 The tabloids went crazy with the grisly details.

 I was performing in a rock band that weekend on Sunset Strip, two miles from the first murder in the Hollywood Hills.
 Given the brutality of that crime and its tie to the entertainment industry, West Hollywood was in a state of shock.
 After the second murder the following night near Griffith Park, the condition became Code Red.